 Have you ever considered making your own homemade pizza dough when you are planning for a pizza night supper?
 It is a lot easier than you think, especially if using this Easy Homemade Pizza Dough Recipe di Angela.
 In fact, it only takes about twenty minutes to make the actual ball of pizza dough.

-The infinite varieties associated with pizza makes this food extremely popular; thin or thick crusted; sliced in a point or old school square; the crust made with all-purpose flour, bread flour, whole wheat flour or even cauliflower; New York or Chicago Style; made on a barbecue or in a wood burning pizza oven… infinite, right?
+The infinite varieties associated with pizza makes this food extremely popular; thin or thick crusted; sliced in a point or old school square; the crust made with all-purpose flour, bread flour, whole wheat flour, gluten free or even cauliflower; New York or Chicago Style; made on a barbecue or in a wood burning pizza oven… infinite, right?
 And at times, slightly overwhelming…

 In addition to all these choices, there is the whole issue of the yeast.
-Although I have seen some recipes that require no yeast, the whole process of making pizza usually begins with yeast.
+Although I have seen some recipes that require no yeast, the whole process of making this homemade pizza dough usually begins with yeast.
 Did you know that there are fresh, instant and active dry yeasts?
-Here are the differences between the three:
+Let me explain…

 Fresh yeast: Can also be referred to as compressed or cake yeast.
 This type of yeast will only keep for about 2 weeks in the refrigerator.
 It needs to be “proofed” in lukewarm water that is between 80 °F and 90°F, without needing a source of energy (usually sugar).